A Hierarchical Error Framework for Reliable Automated Coding in Communication Research: Applications to Health and Political Communication: Results

+To establish the generalizability of HEC beyond a single model architecture, we validated the framework across five diverse large language models on the medical specialty classification task: DeepSeek Chat, GPT-4.1-nano, Gemini-2.5-flash-lite, Qwen-2.5-72B, and GPT-4o-mini.
+These models span different architectural designs, training corpora, and parameter scales, providing a rigorous test of whether HEC addresses task-level measurement challenges rather than model-specific deficiencies.

-Systematic evaluation across five diverse LLM architectures provides compelling evidence for the universal applicability of HEC theory, transcending architectural differences and training paradigms.
-Each model demonstrated statistically significant improvements over baseline performance ($p < 0.001$), with accuracy gains ranging from 6.8 to 14.6 percentage points (pp) and an average improvement of 11.2 pp, representing a substantial 17.5\% relative enhancement over baseline capabilities.
+Systematic evaluation across five diverse LLM architectures (1,000-case subsets each, 5,000 total predictions) provides evidence for the broad applicability of the HEC framework across architectural differences and training paradigms.
+Each model demonstrated statistically significant improvements over baseline performance (all $p < .001$, McNemar's test), with accuracy gains ranging from 6.8 to 14.6 percentage points (pp) and an average improvement of 11.2 pp, representing a substantial 17.5\% relative enhancement over baseline capabilities.

+All five models demonstrated statistically significant improvements under HEC (all $p < .001$, McNemar's test), with gains ranging from +6.8pp (GPT-4o-mini) to +14.6pp (DeepSeek Chat), averaging +11.2pp across models.
+This consistency suggests that the framework targets structural properties of the coding task itself.
+Figure~\ref{fig:cross_model_performance} illustrates the cross-model validation results, showing that while improvement magnitude varies with baseline performance, all models benefit from hierarchical error correction.

-The consistency of these improvements across architectures with fundamentally different design principles demonstrates that HEC theory addresses fundamental characteristics of AI cognition in specialized domains rather than exploiting architecture-specific features.
+The consistency of these improvements across architectures with fundamentally different design principles demonstrates that the HEC framework addresses fundamental characteristics of model error structure in specialized domains rather than exploiting architecture-specific features.
 DeepSeek Chat achieved the highest improvement (+14.6pp), while even the best-performing baseline model (Qwen-2.5-72B at 70.6\% baseline) showed meaningful enhancement (+8.9pp), confirming that the framework benefits both moderate and high-performing systems within the optimal applicability range.